ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

 - SubNet Id
 - SecurectyGroup Id
 - your personal KeyName
-- Tag  (Name:)
+- tag   Name  (Value)

-** Notice in the snipit of the info you see (Insert * ID HERE0 this is the information you must change.
+** Notice in the snipit of the info you see (Insert * ID HERE) this is the information you must change.
 ::

  (python36) [user@aws examples]$ vi cf-awscli-template.yml